crossplane/crossplane/design/one-pager-change-logs.md

 #### Summary: Change Log Entry Flow

-* The provider will have sidecar container where each entry is sent
+* The provider will have a sidecar container where each entry is sent
 * Main container will communicate through gRPC with the sidecar container over a Unix domain socket on a shared volume
-* Data is serialized in a protobuf binary format and written to sidecar container logs in JSON format
+* Data is serialized in a protobuf binary format and written to the sidecar container logs in JSON format

 ### General Architecture